Privacy policy

 We will still need to contact you to fulfil our legal obligations which include notifying you about general meetings if you are a War on Want member.

-You may come across War on Want naturally on Facebook through your own networks, or you might be presented with a promoted advert from us.
-We use targeting advertising on Facebook which allows people who are interested in our work to connect with us and become a supporter.
-We do this to inform, educate and engage new potential supporters.
+You may come across War on Want naturally on Meta platforms (Facebook, Instagram and WhatsApp) through your own networks, or you might be presented with a promoted advert from us.
+We use targeted advertising on Meta, which allows people who may be interested in our work to connect with us.
+We do this to inform, educate, and engage new potential supporters.

-We may provide your email address, mobile number and address to Facebook, so they can determine whether you are a registered account holder with them.
-Our adverts may then appear when you access Facebook.
-Facebook deletes that data that we provide them in an encrypted format if it does not match with an account however we want to remind our supporters and users that information shared by you or your contacts on timelines, on our page or in private messages may be used and sold by Facebook for commercial purposes.
+We may provide your name, email address, mobile number and postal address to Meta, who anonymise it upon upload, so they can determine whether you are a registered account holder with them.
+Our adverts may then appear when you access any Meta platforms.
+Meta deletes this anonymised data once the matching process is complete, whether or not a match is found.
+However, we want to remind our supporters and users that information shared by you or your contacts on timelines, on our page or in private messages may be used and sold by Facebook for commercial purposes.

 Social media sites

-We operate a number of social media pages (including Facebook, Twitter, YouTube and Instagram).
-Although this policy covers how we will use any data collected from those pages it does not cover how the providers of social media websites will use your information.
-Please ensure you read the privacy policy of the social media website before sharing data and make use of the privacy setting and reporting mechanisms to control how your data is used.
+War on Want operates across a number of social media platforms (including Facebook, X, YouTube, Instagram, BlueSky and LinkedIn).
+Although this policy covers how we will use any data collected from these platforms, it does not cover how the providers of social media platforms use your information.
+Please ensure you read the privacy policy of the social media platform before sharing data and make use of the relevant privacy settings and reporting mechanisms to control how your data is used.

 Cookies

-Like many other websites, this website uses cookies.
+Like many other websites, the War on Want website uses cookies.
 'Cookies' are small text files that are placed on your computer or mobile device when you visit a website to make that website work more efficiently for visitors, and to provide information to the owners of websites.

 Links to third party websites